aslamanver/p2p/README.md

 #### 1. Service Usage

-Create an Android normal service that should be extended from `P2PService`, this is an abstract class that let you implement the below methods in `MyP2PService` class.
+Create an Android service that should be extended from `P2PService`, this is an abstract class that let you implement the below methods in `MyP2PService` class.

 ```java
 public class MyP2PService extends P2PService {